Bulletin #1213, Using Checklists to Increase Productivity on the Farm

 Beatriz M. Rodriguez, Project Director, North Carolina AgrAbility Partnership, and

-Rhonda Miller, Ph.D., Project Director, AgrAbility of Utah.
+Rhonda Miller, Ph.D., Project Director, AgrAbility, Utah State University.

-Special thanks to N. King, orchardist, Sweden, ME for providing his new employee checklists.
+Special thanks to N. King, orchardist, Sweden, ME for providing her new employee checklists.

 This fact sheet is designed for farmers, ranchers, and workers who want to maximize the use of their time and get peace of mind while enjoying the daily chores at the farm.
 Checklists can also be helpful for individuals with memory issues or when someone fills in for you or another worker.